swong452/wk9GitReadMe/Develop/README.md

-# Project: Restructure Life
+# Project: Restrucutre Life    _Project Description_: Life needs to be changed
-_Project Description_: Restructure my life and activites .

-** GitHub username is Install NPM first
-## GitHubEmail: swong452@gmail.com
-> This is the END
+    **GitHub username is use npm please    ## GitHubEmail: swong452@gmail.com    > This is the END